AlexK0/kotlin-daemonology-notes/README.md

 Extremely useful for debugging!
 ![debugMode example](resources/img_debugMode.png)

+There is another option `-Pfd.org.jetbrains.kotlin.compiler.ir.dump.strategy=KotlinLike` that makes the IR dump more readable (but less detailed).

 TODO: Can I use it for non-test project build???

 A piece of information about Kotlin JS tests can be found in Kotlin official repository [here](https://github.com/JetBrains/kotlin/blob/master/js/ReadMe.md) and [here](https://github.com/JetBrains/kotlin/tree/master/compiler/test-infrastructure#debugging-tests-js-and-wasm-only)